popey/popey.com-blog/content/post/2023/09/retrodeck-is-better-than-emudeck.md

 ![EmuDeck developers, probably](/blog/images/2023-09-30/laying-down-money.gif)

 Reecently, I wiped & factory reset my Steam Deck, then discovered [RetroDECK](https://retrodeck.net/).
-Now I'm playing more of the oder games than ever!
+Now I'm playing more of the older games than ever!
 If you've never heard of, or tried RetroDECK, I strongly recommend you do.

 It even works on desktops, there's no need to fork out for a Steam Deck!
 But you should, if you can, because they're..